rnwolf/poetry_typer/README.md

 cookiecutter gh:rnwolf/poetry_typer
 cd <CLI directory>
 git init
-git add --all
-git commit -m "first commit"
-gh repo create --public
-git push -u origin master
+git config --global core.safecrlf false git add --all git commit -m "first commit" gh repo create --public git push -u origin master
 ```

+Side note:  I use Windows and Linux frequently, so there is sometime a problem with line ending in text files on MS-Windows.
+I use the following to supress all the git warnings about line ending changes.

+git config --global core.safecrlf false

+See this discussion for more comments about the complicatons https://github.com/actions/checkout/issues/135
+My take and summary is you want to use .gitattributes and default to LF line endings everywhere.

 ## Features